openshift-labs/learn-katacoda/middleware/middleware-kogito/rest-service-integration/03-implement-jaxrs-client.md

 }
 </pre>

-We now have both our domain model and JAX-RS client interface defined.
-We can now add the logic to our CDI bean to use the JAX-RS client.
-We now open our `CoffeeService.java` class again by clicking: `coffeeshop/src/main/java/org/acme/service/CoffeeService.java`{{open}}
+With our domain model and JAX-RS client interface defined, we can now add the logic to our CDI bean to use the JAX-RS client.
+Click the following path to re-open the `CoffeeService.java` class: `coffeeshop/src/main/java/org/acme/service/CoffeeService.java`{{open}}

-First, we need to inject our `CoffeeResource` class into our service.
-So, we need to create add the following attribute to our class (not that this attribute is _package-private_.
-This is recommended by Quarkus, as this allows Quarkus to do the injection without the need for reflection):
+First, we inject the `CoffeeResource` class into the service.
+Click _Copy to Editor_ to add the `CoffeeResource` attribute to our class (note that this attribute is _package-private_.
+This is recommended by Quarkus, as this enables Quarkus to do the injection without the need for reflection):

 <pre class="file" data-filename="./coffeeshop/src/main/java/org/acme/service/CoffeeService.java" data-target="insert" data-marker="//Add RestClient attribute">
     CoffeeResource coffeeResource;
 </pre>

-Next, we need to add the proper annotation to this attribute to inject our REST client.
-Here we need 2 annotations.
-First we need the `@Inject` annotation, but because we want to inject the generated REST client project (generated from the JAX-RS interface we created earlier), we also need to add the `@RestClient` annotation:
+Next, we add the annotations to this attribute to inject the REST client.
+We need two annotations.
+First we need the `@Inject` annotation, but because we want to inject the generated REST client project (generated from the JAX-RS interface we created earlier), we also need to add the `@RestClient` annotation.
+Click `Copy to Editor` to add the annotations.

 <pre class="file" data-filename="./coffeeshop/src/main/java/org/acme/service/CoffeeService.java" data-target="insert" data-marker="//Add RestClient annotations">
     @Inject
     @RestClient
 </pre>

-Finally, we need to call our REST client to retrieve the list of coffees from our service.
-We add some logging to our application to show that our CDI is actually being called (just for demonstration purposes):
+Finally, we call our REST client to retrieve the list of coffees from our service.
+We add some logging to our application to show that our CDI is actually being called (just for demonstration purposes).
+Click `Copy to Editor` to add this logic to our service class.

 <pre class="file" data-filename="./coffeeshop/src/main/java/org/acme/service/CoffeeService.java" data-target="insert" data-marker="return null;">
     System.out.println("Kogito calling our CoffeeService microservice!");